sibusisondlovu/my-adviser-customer-app/README.md

-# 📱 MyAdvisr Customer App – README
+# 📱 My Adviser Customer App – README

-**MyAdvisr** is an intelligent platform that connects clients with certified professionals across financial, legal, and other advisory services.
+**My Adviser** is an intelligent platform that connects clients with certified professionals across financial, legal, and other advisory services.
 This Flutter app is the **Customer-Facing Interface**, providing onboarding, financial wellness tracking, AI support, and access to expert advisers.

 ---